Avaiga/taipy-doc/docs/manuals/gui/pages.md

     documentation pages.
 This would be the ideal format if you are not familiar with Web page definition, and would like to create a good visual rendering quickly.<br/>
-    Taipy has an augmented version of Markdown that makes it simple to organize the page content in sections or grids.
+    Taipy has an augmented implementation of Markdown that makes it simple to organize the page content in sections or grids.

 - HTML: if you are more experienced in developing Web user interfaces, you